Debayan Ganguly (Dev Ayan) is an MBA with 2 years of experience in B2B sales. He likes to share his learnings through blogs and videos.

 Because you are not into production, the product is not in your hands.
 You can put forth a query to improve the product.
 But there's no guarantee of it being heeded to.

 Instead, you can tell your clients about how much you value them, how you have been listening to their issues and solving their problems for a long time.
-If the relationship is good enough, your client will stay with you by virtue of your good reputation.
+If the relationship is good enough, your client will stay with you by your good reputation.

 If the client is relatively new, try giving discounts.
 This method is the cheapest and easiest way to retain your customer, but not the best way.
 Your company may see you in poor light after the revenue from you reduces.
 So the best thing is not to reduce it too much.

-The other thing you can do here is providing some other product, try cross-selling a product that your competitor will not be having.
+The other thing you can do here is providing some other product; try cross-selling a product that your competitor will not be having.
 By doing this, you will ensure the trust of your customer.
 You will be able to establish yourself as a worthy player in the industry.
 Another thing you can do is provide market insights and other relevant info to establish yourself as a mini-though leader.

 What not to do?
 Never, I repeat, NEVER bad mouth your competitor.
 Your customer can understand that you are desperate and have no better options.
-You will portray a poor picture of you and the company you represent.
+You will portray a poor picture of yourself and the company you represent.

 Have a Thick Skin